nblockchain/geewallet/CONTRIBUTING.md

 should either live in a project called "Foo.Bar" (and be named "Baz" under the namespace "Foo.Bar"), or: in a project called "Foo", but in a subdirectory called "Bar" (and be named "Baz" under the namespace "Foo.Bar").
+* We prefer records over tuples, especially when being part of other type structures.
 * When adding NUnit tests, don't use `[<Test>]let Foo` and naked `module Bar` syntax, but `[<Test>]member __.Foo` and `[<TestFixture>]type Bar()` (note the parenthesis, as it's an important bit), otherwise the tests might not run in